innoave/asserting/README.md

 1. assertions are convenient to write and easy to read
 2. helpful error messages in case of failing assertions
 3. provide a sensible amount of assertions out of the box
+4. do not require from asserted types to implement traits if it is not absolutely necessary
-4. support for asserting custom types with provided assertions
+5. support for asserting custom types with provided assertions
-5. writing custom assertions requires minimal effort
+6. writing custom assertions requires minimal effort

 ### Convenient to write